BattleAxeNelson22/picoCTF2017/Level 1/Cryptography/Hash101.md

 >
 >TO UNLOCK NEXT LEVEL, give me a string that will result in a 9 after being transformed with the mentioned example hashing function

+This one is pretty hard to explain, heres some sample responses:

+a - sum of all characters = 97.
+97 mod 16 = 1.
+b - sum of all characters = 98.
+98 mod 16 = 2.
+c - sum of all characters = 99.
+99 mod 16 = 3.
+d - sum of all characters = 100.
+100 mod 16 = 4.

+That should give you idea of wher we're going with this.
+But how do you know what the sum of a binary is going to be?
+How is a = 97?

+1st, use an ascii to hex convert to convert "a" to hex.
+And you get 61.
+Then use a hex to decimall converter to convert "61" to decimal, and you get 97.

+modulus(mod) means to get the remainder of a division. so 97/16 = 6.0625, but we want to round that down to 6.
+Then take 16x6 to get 96.
+Then subtract this from the original numbre, (97) so 97 mod 16 = 1.

+Its a little complicated sure.

+So for this level, use the appropriate letter to get you the correct modulus.
+Since my challenge is to get 9 as a result, i'll use the 9th letter of the alphabet "i".

 >Correct!
 Completed level 3
 >
 >--------------- LEVEL 4: Real Hash ---------------